 Didriksons strives to ensure that everyone who works for us and on our behalf, regardless of where in the value chain, will feel safe, secure, and positive about their work.
-We work with 17 garment suppliers, and our longest-standing collaboration has been in place for no less than 22 years.
+We work with 16 garment suppliers, and our longest-standing collaboration has been in place for no less than 23 years.
 These garment suppliers are located in five countries: China, Bangladesh, India, Vietnam and Sweden.
 The majority of our suppliers are based in China.

-OUR 17 GARMENT SUPPLIERS BY COUNTRY:
+Our 16 garment suppliers by country:

-- China: 11
+• China: 10

-- Bangladesh: 2
+• Bangladesh: 2

-- Vietnam: 2
+Vietnam: 2

-- India: 1
+• India: 1

-- Sweden: 1
+• Sweden: 1

 In order to become a partner of Didriksons, we require the supplier to meet the requirements we impose with regard to social, economic, and environmental responsibility.
-To increase our presence with our suppliers in the countries where we have the largest share of production, we have a representative office in China as well as a representative in Bangladesh who is in daily contact with our suppliers.
+To increase our presence with our suppliers in the countries where we have the largest share of production, we have representative offices in China and Bangladesh.
 These representatives perform quality control checks and make sure our partners stay up to date regarding our DryBook, which includes our Code of Conduct.